Recipes

 Depression Era Recipes: Hoover Stew

 My Mom made a lot of Great Depression Era recipes when I was growing up.
-My Mom was a War Baby (born during WWII) and picked up the recipes from people she knew who were older, especially as my Dad was born in the Depression years.
-When I was young we lived more like it was 1930’s, than it was the early 1980’s.
-We didn’t have a TV, and lived rural.
+My mom was a war baby (born during WWII) and picked up recipes from people she knew who were older, especially since my dad was born in the Depression years.
+When I was young, we lived more like it was the 1930s than it was the early 1980s.
+We didn’t have a TV and lived in rural.
 And we were broke more often than not.
-My Mom made meals that my Dad would eat….and lets just leave it that my Dad didn’t like Fusion foods or anything well seasoned.
+My Mom made meals that my Dad would eat.
+Let’s leave it that my Dad didn’t like Fusion foods or anything well seasoned.
 My Dad’s Dad and his second wife lived on our land, so my Mom cooked for 6 people daily.
 Normally 3 meals a day.
 So cheap and filling was the goal.

-Hoover Stew was a classic dish that fed many mouths out of a pot.
-It honestly is pretty good, especially if you add in herbs and garlic to it (which if you had a garden, you would have on hand).
-As a child we would have had it bland due to my Dad.
+The classic dish of Hoover Stew fed many mouths out of a pot.
+It is pretty good, especially if you add herbs and garlic to it (which, if you had a garden, you would have on hand).
+As a child, we would have had it bland due to my Dad.

-Originally the recipe was made with whole canned or stewed canned tomatoes, that you’d break up.
-It’s far better with crushed canned tomatoes, which give a sauce instantly.
+Originally, the recipe was made with whole canned or stewed tomatoes that you’d break up.
+It’s far better with crushed canned tomatoes, which instantly give a sauce.
 I used uncured turkey dogs to make the meal less fatty.
-I am not a huge hot dog fan, and the turkey is usually less salty, and less hot-doggy flavored.
+I am not a huge hot dog fan, and the turkey is usually less salty and less hot-doggy flavored.

 Hoover Stew